paulgreg/devoxxfr-2014-html5-slides/README.md

-That presentation is a bootstrap for HTML5 Devoxx FR 2014 slides.
+That presentation is a bootstrap for HTML5 slides about Devoxx FR 2014.

-It includes several Open Source project like shower (http://shwr.me), webl10n (https://github.com/fabi1cazenave/webL10n)...
+It includes several Open Source projects like shower (http://shwr.me), webl10n (https://github.com/fabi1cazenave/webL10n) and graphical assets.

 See references on last slide.